-God is the Creator and Ruler of the universe.
-He eternally exists in three personalities: the Father, the Son, and the Holy Spirit.
-These three are co-equal and are one God.
+God is the infinite, unchanging Creator and Ruler of the universe.
+God is all powerful, all-knowing, all-loving, and all wise.
+He eternally exists in three persons: the Father, the Son, and the Holy Spirit.
+These three are equal and are one God.

 About Jesus Christ:

 Jesus Christ is the Son of God.
-He is co-equal with the Father.
+He is equal with the Father.
+Jesus was conceived of the Holy Spirit and born of a virgin.
 Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all people by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
-He ascended to Heaven’s glory and will return again someday to earth to reign as King of kings, and Lord of lords.
+He ascended to Heaven's glory and will return again someday to earth to reign as King of Kings, and Lord of Lords.

 About the Holy Spirit:

-The Holy Spirit is co-equal with the Father and the Son of God.
+The Holy Spirit is equal with the Father and the Son of God.
 He is present in the world to make men and women aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
-He gives every believer a spiritual gift when they are saved.
+He gives all believers spiritual gifts.
 As Christians, we seek to live under His control daily.